FITZGIBBONS & COMPANY LIMITED

 d) Where you have paid the Attestation fee, our agent will attend your home (or elsewhere if agreed with us) to supervise the signing of the final Document(s).
 One such meeting is included in the Attestation fee, but if a meeting cannot proceed for reasons outside of our control or if a further meeting is otherwise required for reasons outside of our control, a further Attestation fee will be payable for this further attendance in addition to the Attestation fee for the first meeting.

 e) Any error or omission in the Document(s) made on our part will be corrected free of charge.

-f) We will hold and maintain Professional Indemnity Insurance cover of at least £2,000,000 with Towergate Underwriting arranged by Berkley Alexander Insurance Services and Public Liability cover of at least £5,000,000 with Cobra Underwriting Agencies arranged by Anderson Scott.
+g) We will hold and maintain Professional Indemnity Insurance cover of at least £2,000,000 with Barbican Protect arranged by Berkley Alexander Insurance Services and Public Liability cover of at least £5,000,000 with NIC arranged by Towergate Insurance.

-g) We will comply with Our Professional Body’s Code of Practice, which is available free of charge upon request from the Company and from Our Professional Body at their address as set out at 1c) of the Terms.
+h) We will comply with Our Professional Body’s Code of Practice, which is available free of charge upon request from the Company and from Our Professional Body at their address as set out at 1e) of the Terms.
 Non-compliance with the Code of Practice should immediately be brought to the written attention of Samuel Fitzgibbons, Managing Director of the Company.

 3) COMPANY’S LIMITATIONS

 a) We are not responsible for the verification of any of the information provided by you in your instructions, particularly with regard to the identity or address of any person identified by you.
 Information regarding family or business circumstances or the age or condition of any person identified by you is taken at face value and will be relied upon by us.